Research

 Many different material systems are studied in the group, but a special focus is on iron oxide nanoparticle-based magnetic systems and their characterization in particularly via magnetic particle spectroscopy (MPS), a to date rather unexplored approach that we pioneer.

-Our research areas in detail:
+Our research fields in focus:

 Size, shape and composition determine the ultimate properties of nanoparticles.
 Chemical synthesis control enables tailoring these.
 We synthesize and surface functionalize nanoparticles by means of bottom-up wet chemistry and subsequently use these as building blocks to assemble functional supraparticles.
 A main interest is on magnetic, luminescent, adsorber and catalyst nano building blocks.